kedacore/keda-docs/content/docs/2.1/scalers/apache-kafka.md

 +++
 title = "Apache Kafka"
-layout = "scaler"
 availability = "v1.0+"
 maintainer = "Microsoft"
 description = "Scale applications based on an Apache Kafka topic or other services that support Kafka protocol." go_file = "kafka_scaler"
 +++

 > **Notice:**
 > - No. of replicas will not exceed the number of partitions on a topic.
 That is, if `maxReplicaCount` is set more than number of partitions, the scaler won't scale up to target maxReplicaCount.
 > - This is so because if there are more number of consumers than the number of partitions in a topic, then extra consumer will have to sit idle.

 ### Trigger Specification